 Now a firmware upgrade is in testing that takes care of this problem entirely.
-It's expected to go out to users soon in an upcoming over-the-air update.
 Read More

 The Pebble team is continuing to pump life into their monochromatic smartwatch, and it's now rolling out an update that toggles on a few new features.
 Version 2.5 of the Pebble firmware brings support for emoji, enables compass functionality, and introduces iOS 8 compatibility (one of the items on this change log impacts us less than the others).
-Just like the previous updates, you get the goods by firing up the Android app and making sure it's paired with your watch.
 Read More

 The Google Glass team hasn't taken a break since pushing out XE16 - there have been four updates so far, and according to Glass team member Kiley, there's another on the way: XE17.1.